Updated on 12/9/2022 with screenshots and steps for the latest versions of Gmail and Outlook.

 - Click on “Finish”

-When you want to unsend an email, look for it in your “Outbox” and drag it into your “Drafts” folder or your "Trash" folder to delete it.
+When you want to unsend an email, look for it in your “Outbox” and drag it into your “Drafts” folder or click on the trash basket icon to the right of the message subject line to delete it.

 If your email provider doesn't support the ability to unsend email, it may be time to move to Gmail or Outlook.com (both are free).
 Check out our tips on how to switch email accounts without losing email.
 And, if you're unsatisfied with your current email address, find out how to change your email address.